SmejoTT/aqmaps/README.md

 Lastly, the list of no-fly zones is fetched and parsed.

 ## Drone flight
 At the start, the drone receives start position, a list of 33 sensors that need to be visited and a list of no-fly zones.
-Then the drone utilizes its Pathfinder object that orders sensors in a more optimal order for visiting.
-After this, the drone starts to visit sensors and collect readings, after visiting the last sensor drone returns to start location.
+Then the drone utilizes its *Pathfinder* object that orders sensors in a more optimal order for visiting.
+After this, the drone starts to visit sensors and collect readings.
+The drone finds the path between sensors again by using *Pathfinder* object.
+After visiting the last sensor drone returns to start location.

 ## Air quality map
 Readings collected by the drone are evaluated in *App* class and output as a GeoJSON file that can be visualised e.g. at http://geojson.io/